SirDannyMunn/api-candidate-assignment/readme.md

 2. All adverts
 3. One user

-It would be able to use this information to do essentially everything - by filtering the ads on the client, the app would be able to acquire results for all of a user's ads, all ads in a particular category, view a single ad and even just the users' most recent ones.
+It would be able to use this information to meet the app requirements at its most basic level - by filtering the ads on the client, the app would be able to acquire results for all of a user's ads, all ads in a particular category, view a single ad and even just the users' most recent ones.
 Therefore I decided that these would be the most important capabillities to build in the time frame.

 ### Tech Choice